Olde Surber Station

 house were farmed by my great-grandfather and his many children.

-The house that we rent out as a vacation rental is my homeplace, originally
+The house is my homeplace, originally

 belonging to my grandparents James and Alice Surber.
 We